sr-wisptools-vivek/wisp-central-control/packages/wisptools:managed-router-mysql/README.md

 ```
 # Getting and Setting Data Directly on the ACS

 The following end points are used for a more direct way of talking to the ACS.
 These end points are authenticated using the same login and token used above.
-Even though you are getting access into the ACS, many items have been simplified.
-For example, the list of `hosts` returned using the `/mr/acs/device/get` end point has been simplified into a single easy to use list, but the actual ACS has ethernet, wireless and bridged devices listed in three seperate places, plus the wireless dBm is in a section of it's own.
-This API brings all these items together, giving you a complete list in one place.
+Even though you are getting access into the ACS, many things have been simplified for you.
+For example, the list of `hosts` you get when using `/mr/acs/device/get` is put into a single easy to use list, rather than given to you as it is in the ACS, spread out into five different data trees.
+You can thank us later.

 ## Get Data on ACS

-This pulls the most recent data, on a device, from the ACS.
+This gives you the most recent data, on a device, from the ACS.
 The data returned will depend on the make and model of the equipment.
 For instance, some routers don't have VoIP port, so a `get` will not return any VoIP related items.

 Some values have an `item_id` which is used when updating the value using the `/mr/acs/device/set` call below.